DBDA15/text-mining/README.md

 --output $OUTPUT_PATH --seedTuples $PATH_TO_SEED_TUPLES $INPUT_FILES
 ```

-where the variables mean the following:
+where the variables mean the following (with values we used in our experiments in brackets for algorithm specific parameters):

 $PATH_TO_FLINK: the path to your flink executable.

 $PARALLELISM: the number of workers your program is run on.

 $WINDOWSIZE: the windows of words that belong to a tuple context.
+(5)

 $MINIMAL_CLUSTER_SIZE: the minimal amount of patterns a cluster should consist of to be used further.
+(5)

 $DEGREE_OF_MATCH_THRESHOLD: the similarity threshold for matching patterns with tuple contexts.
+(0.6)

 $SIMILARITY_THRESHOLD: the similarity threshold for clustering the patterns.
+(0.4)

 $TUPLE_CONFIDENCE_THRESHOLD: the confidence threshold for filtering out candidate tuples.
+(0.9)

 $MAX_DISTANCE: the maximum distance between found Organizations and Locations.
+(5)

 $ITERATIONS: the number of iterations the algorithm is run.